shikantaza/smalltalk/README.md

 # Build Instructions

-Navigate to the directory where the project has been cloned and run these commands
+Navigate to the directory where the project has been cloned and run these commands:

 1. sh ./autogen.sh
 2. ./configure LLVMDIR=<clang 11.0 directory>
 3. make
 4. make install

-This will create an executable called 'smalltalk.
+This will create an executable called 'smalltalk'.